 Regulation and Behavior, Reproduction and Heredity, Diversity and Adaptation of Organisms, Populations and Ecosystems, Structure and Function of Living Things

 - Bacteria Everywhere: Exploring reproduction rates by sampling, culturing, and observing (using compound microscopes) bacterial colonies around us.

 - Heart Dissection: Investigating the structures and functions of the human heart through dissection of a pig heart.

 8th Grade: Physical Science

-Using a variety of instructional strategies, including lectures, group discussions and activities, peer teaching, research projects, and simulations, the Middle School teachers strive to fully engage their students in the study of history and its connections to the present and future.
+Using a variety of instructional strategies in a seminar style environment, students participate in discussions, lectures, research projects, and simulations beginning in Ancient Civilization, weaving through globalization, and concluding with the Obama presidency.
+Teachers strive to fully engage their students in the study of history and its connections to the present and future.
 Students build critical thinking and investigative skills as they relate to people, events, and cultures, and they develop an awareness and understanding of different perspectives on history.
 Throughout their coursework students engage in research activities designed to help them ask thoughtful questions and seek and evaluate answers.

 6th Grade: Ancient World Cultures

 First Civilizations of Mesopotamia, Egypt, and India, Greece and Rome, Middle Ages in Europe

 7th Grade: Global Studies

 Aspects of Civilization and Religion, Trade and Encounters, The First Global Age, Revolutions, Innovation and Catastrophe, The Modern World